Doctor Who series 8: Critical reception

-Critical reaction to series 8 was highly positive, with some critics labelling it a return to form and one of Doctor Who strongest seasons.
+Critical reaction to series 8 was positive.
 On Rotten Tomatoes, the series holds an approval rating of 88%, based on 26 reviews, and an average score of 8.17/10, with the website's critics consensus stating that "Like a TARDIS dropping down in a burst of excitement, Peter Capaldi adds a revitalizing blast of boldness and humor to Doctor Who's time-tested formula."
 Metacritic gave the series a weighted average score of 80/100, signifying "generally favourable reviews".
 Ian Jane of DVD Talk gave the series 4.5 out of 5, calling it an improvement over the Matt Smith years, praising Capaldi's performance for "[breathing] new life to the show", Clara's character development and the writing, and found the series' flaws not to overshadow its overall quality.
 Many critics gave favourable praise towards the show's renewed focus on character development and the darker tone of the stories, yet the Radio Times reported that the latter element drew a degree of controversy after it received criticism from parents of young children.

 Critical reception to individual episodes was predominantly positive, with "Listen" and "Dark Water" receiving critical acclaim after many critics noted them as potential classics and some of Doctor Who's finest episodes.
 "Deep Breath", "Into the Dalek", "Time Heist", "The Caretaker", "Flatline" and "Death in Heaven" also received predominantly positive reviews from critics.
 "Kill the Moon" widely divided critics after its broadcast - some praised it as a classic matching that of "Listen", while others found it a weak or badly-scripted episode.
 Dan Martin, writing for The Guardian, criticised "Mummy on the Orient Express"; despite other critics giving the episode positive reviews—his focus was on the display of "sexual tension" between the Doctor and Clara that went against views of the show's cast, who previously stated that there would be no flirting between the two.